25th anniversary of Hamas: Ismail Haniyeh's speech

-Hamas Prime Minister Ismail Haniyeh, delivered a speech at the rally in which he stated that Hamas was working toward establishing an Arab and Islamic strategy to liberate “all our occupied Palestinian territories.”
+Ismail Haniyeh, delivered a speech at the rally in which he stated that Hamas was working toward establishing an Arab and Islamic strategy to liberate “all our occupied Palestinian territories.”
 He added that the group's “victory” in the eight-day conflict with Israel (In November 2012) marked the beginning of the collapse of Israel.

-Hamas has painted itself as the winners of the battle 'Pillar of Cloud', because Israel agreed to a ceasefire brokered by Egypt instead of launching a ground invasion.
+Hamas had painted itself as the winner of the battle "Pillar of Cloud", because Israel agreed to a ceasefire brokered by Egypt instead of launching a ground invasion.

-Hamas' green dominated the gathering, where some children wore military uniforms and others carried guns.

 Khaled Mashal's speech

-Five hours after the start of the event, Khaled Mashal stood on a platform, behind a bank of white flowers.
-He gave a fiery speech to his supporters, stating among other that:
+Five hours after the event began, Khaled Mashal delivered a passionate speech to his supporters, stating, among other things, that: